 The type-B SAS, used for seismic islation of BS and signal recycling mirrors, has smaller number of attenuation stages and a room temperature payload.
-The base of the suspension sytem sits on an external support frame enveloping the attenuation chain.
+The base of the suspension system sits on an external support frame enveloping the attenuation chain.
 The support frame is supposed to be a rigid structure and transmit the seismic vibration to the suspension system straightforwardly.
 However, in practice, it has unavoidable mechanical resonances and thus enhances the vibration injected to the suspension system.
 The type-B SAS also has the IP stage for pre-islatoion and static-control of the suspension chain, as the type-A SAS.
 Three stages of GAS filters provide vertical seismic attenuation in the detection band of gravitational waves.
 The optic is suspended from the upper stage called the intermediate mass by two-loops of wires.
-It works as a marionette and the alignment
+It works as a marionette and the alignment of the optic can be adjusted through rotating the intermediate mass.

-Type-A Type-B Type-Bp suspended optics TM BS, SRM, SR2, SR3 PRM, PR2, PR3 horizontal stage $\#$ 8 (include IP) 5 (include IP) 3 vertical stage # 6 3 2 payload temperature cryogenic ( $< 20$ K) room-temperature room-temperature of the optic can be adjusted through rotating the intermediate mass.
+Type-A Type-B Type-Bp suspended optics TM BS, SRM, SR2, SR3 PRM, PR2, PR3 horizontal stage # 8 (include IP) 5 (include IP) 3 vertical stage # 6 3 2 payload temperature cryogenic (< 20 K) room-temperature room-temperature